henry-hartzler/henry-hartzler.github.io/README.md

 # Henry Hartzler, Software Developer

 ## Portfolio Website
-+ This website showcases my keen attention to detail, mastery in JavaScript, and expertise in both responsive web design.
++ This website showcases my keen attention to detail, mastery in JavaScript, and expertise in responsive web design.

 ## What I'm working on:
 + I currently work full-time as a software engineer and will be beginning to pursue my Masters in Computer Science shortly.